 Bachelor of Sociology

-Sociology (BSO)
+Sociology (BSoc)

-Bachelor of Sociology (BSO)
+Bachelor of Sociology (BSoc)

-Embark on a transformative journey towards understanding society and human behavior with a Bachelor of Sociology (BSO) degree.
+Embark on a transformative journey towards understanding society and human behavior with a Bachelor of Sociology (BSoc) degree.
 Designed for inquisitive minds and those passionate about social dynamics, this program delves into the intricacies of human interaction, social structures, and cultural influences.
 By studying sociology, you'll gain invaluable insights into the complexities of society, enabling you to critically analyze social issues, propose solutions, and contribute to positive social change.

 Bachelor of Sociology is a four-year, eight-semester program with a second major in Psychology.
 The program is offered at Thames International College by the School of Social Sciences in association with the Faculty of Humanities and Social Sciences, Tribhuvan University.
+To graduate, students must complete 120 credit hours of coursework and practicum training, including a separate TU course examination.

 Program Structure